jonatttan/LearningFlutter/README.md

 } while(executeControl);
 ~~~

-## Procedures and functions
+## Procedures (method and functions)

 Both are declared outside the main function, but called inside.

-### Procedures:
+### Methods:
-Remember, with arguments or not, if don't return values, they are procedures.
+Remember, with arguments or not, if procedure don't return values, they are method.

 ~~~Dart
 printAnimal('Dog');